pktmasseta/pktmasseta.github.io/_summer/faq.md

 ###### When is move in / move out day?

-Accepted residents can move in any time after 5:00PM on Sunday, May 26th, 2020 and must move out of the house by 5:00PM on Saturday, August 17th, 2020.
+Accepted residents can move in any time after 5:00PM on Sunday, May 29th, 2022 and must move out of the house by 5:00PM on Saturday, August 18th, 2022 (subject to adjustments).
 If you must move in on a date other than May 26th, you must give a one week notice to the housing team.
 Alternative start and end dates can be negotiated on a case-by-case basis.

 ###### Is there shorter period summer housing?